Modified Player Pitch

-- Third Strike: A batter is declared automatically out after 3 strikes even if the catcher fails to legally hold the ball after the 3rd strike (when player-pitch rule is in effect).
+- Third Strike: A batter is declared automatically out after 3 strikes even if the catcher fails to legally hold the ball after the 3rd strike.
+Runners may advance at own risk (when player-pitch rule is in effect).

 - Pitching Violations: A report of all suspected violations of the pitching requirements must be filed at the KIDSPORTS office the following business day after the scheduled game.
 If a violation is substantiated, a forfeit may result.